Ry17-Illinois/MinDoc/index.markdown

 # Optional: Author Biography

-If you wish to include short bios of yourself as authors, please include them here.
+If you wish to include short bios of yourselves as authors, please put them here.
 This is optional.

 # About MinDoc 1.0
+_Please leave this credit (eliminating this italicized part)_

-This site was built using MinDoc 1.0, a prototype digital documentary edition template developed for classroom use by members of [SourceLab](https://sourcelab.history.illinois.edu/) at the University of Illinois Urbana-Champaign.
+> This site was built using MinDoc 1.0, a prototype digital documentary edition template developed for classroom use by members of [SourceLab](https://sourcelab.history.illinois.edu/) at the University of Illinois Urbana-Champaign.
 The original project team included Liza Senatrova, John Randolph, Caroline Kness, and Richard Young.

 # References